JHWebDeveloper/Able2Deux/README.md

 - Ability to select multiple media clips for editing.
 Able2 previously could only edit 1 clip or all clips.
 Not it can edit 1, all or some.
 Use <kbd>Shift</kbd>+Click to select multiple media clips in sequence and <kbd>Ctrl</kbd>|<kbd>Cmd</kbd>+Click to select out of order.
 Use <kbd>Ctrl</kbd>|<kbd>Cmd</kbd>+Click to deselect selected clips.
 - Select All and Deselect All buttons in place of the Edit All checkbox.
 - Edit All dropdown menu with options: Select All, Deselect All, Duplicate Selected/All, Apply Preset to Selected/All, Apply Preset to Selected/All as Duplicate, Remove Selected/All.
-- New media dropdown options: Apply Attributes to Selected, Select Duplicates, Apply Preset, Apply Preset as Duplicate, Save as Preset
+- New media dropdown options: Apply Attributes to Selected, Select Duplicates, Apply Preset, Apply Preset as Duplicate, Save as Preset.
 - New panel dropdown options: Apply to Selected, Save as Preset.
 - Render queue now displays a "View in Explorer|Finder" button next to each successfully rendered item.
 A popup menu of directories displays if multiple save locations were selected.
 - Select All by Default setting in the preferences.